 - ½ pound ground pork

-- 1 tablespoon coconut aminos (or tamari)
+- 1 tablespoon coconut aminos, tamari or soy sauce

 - 1 tablespoon garlic-infused olive oil

 - ¼ teaspoon ground black pepper

 - ½ batch of my Low FODMAP Tzatziki Sauce

 - Green leaf lettuce, or lettuce of your choice